elmortem/serializereferenceeditor/README.md

 ## Main types
 ### SRAttribute
 Use it to mark the fields that you want to edit.
-Important note - they should also be marked with the Serializedreference attribute.
+Important note - they should also be marked with the SerializeReference attribute.
 You can mark the base type (including the interface) with it.
 Allows you to change an array, a list, and a single element.
 Displays the current field type.

 #### Example: